 Keep Bikini Bottom Beautiful contains examples of (YMMV goes here.):

-- Conspicuous CG: The street Squidward is strutting down at the beginning.
+- 2D Visuals, 3D Effects: The street Squidward is strutting down at the beginning.

 - Felony Misdemeanor: A lot of situations that result in Squidward getting ticketed.